Myanmar conflict: Chin State and Sagaing Region

 The Mizo people of Mizoram, India, the Chin people of Myanmar, and the Kuki people are all Zo people who share a common culture and history.

 In 1960, the Chin Liberation Army was founded by Tun Kho Pum Baite to unify the Chin-inhabited areas, while the Mizo National Front (MNF) fought for Mizo independence.
 The Chin National Army (CNF) was formed in 1988.
 It signed a ceasefire agreement with the Chin State government in 2012.
-The Kuki National Army (KNA) was also founded in 1988 with the goal of creating Kuki autonomy in Myanmar and India.
+The Kuki National Army (KNA) was also founded in 1988, aiming for Kuki autonomy in Myanmar and India.

 Several separatist groups fighting the Indian government in Northeast India also operate from bases in Myanmar, such as the Zomi Revolutionary Army, the United Liberation Front of Assam (ULFA), and the National Socialist Council of Nagaland (NSCN).
 These groups frequently cross into India via the porous border.

 In June 2019, Tatmadaw troops, in coordination with the Indian Army, carried out operations against the NSCN headquarters in Taga, in the Naga Self-Administered Zone of Sagaing Region.